10 reasons to take a sip of water right now

 It also makes you feel better and more energetic – there’s an abundance of studies linking mental and physical fatigue to dehydration.

 Finally, if you frequent the gym, drinking enough water is essential to get the most out of your workout because it allows you to absorb nutrients better and makes it easier to transport them through the body.
+For a suitable, compact and reusable water bottle, I would recommend MIU’s water bottle.

 The recommended daily intake of water varies from person to person (If you’ve heard anything about 8 glasses a day, it’s bunk), but there’s little to no danger in drinking more.